-If you are over the age of 40, your melatonin (a hormone that provides many benefits, including improved sleep) levels are probably not what they once were, and you might consider supplementation, but proceed cautiously.
-A high dosage is not necessarily a better dosage.
-I encourage you to consult your medical doctor or naturopath to find what dosage is right for you.
+If you are over 50, your melatonin (a hormone that provides many benefits, including improved sleep) levels are probably not what they once were.
+You might consider supplementation but proceed cautiously.

 If you want to improve your health, improve your sleep.

-Getting enough quality sleep, consistently, is absolutely essential to your well-being.
+Getting enough quality sleep consistently is essential to your well-being.

-Your body heals and replaces damaged cells during sleep, and therefore one of the fundamental keys for enjoying stellar health and aging successfully is to sleep deeply each night:
+Your body heals and replaces damaged cells during sleep, and therefore one of the fundamental keys to enjoying stellar health and aging successfully is to sleep deeply each night:

-Imagine being fast asleep before 10pm each night, and waking early each morning bright-eyed, feeling rested, and ready to jump out of bed and face life with enthusiasm!
+Imagine being fast asleep before 10 pm each night and waking early each morning bright-eyed, feeling rested, and ready to jump out of bed and face life enthusiastically.

-- clearly, anything that stimulates your body, or dehydrates it, is off the list after 3pm (goodbye wine, coffee, and cocoa)
+- Anything that stimulates your body, or dehydrates it, is off the list after 3 pm (goodbye wine, coffee, and cocoa)

-- also off the list is any food that causes you internal inflammation.
+- Also off the list is any food that causes internal inflammation.
 To figure out what specific foods inflame you, just look at your face when you wake up in the morning, especially around the eyes.
-Morning puffiness in the face is often a give-away that your body wasn’t fond of something you ate the night before.
+Morning puffiness in the face is often a giveaway that your body wasn’t fond of something you ate the night before.

-What foods a human body enjoys for better sleep will vary from person to person, as we each have a unique body chemistry.
-It’s safe to say that any food that assists in your body’s own production of melatonin – the sleep hormone – is probably a good food to have the last 6 hours of the day.
+What foods a human physique enjoys for better sleep will vary from person to person, as we each have unique body chemistry.

 More Foods to Help You Sleep Peacefully